onlyx/SocketSidekick/README.md

     Step 1: Click the link above to open the common screen.
     Step 2: Go to the same location (socketsidekick.herokuapp.com) on your mobile device.
     Step 3: Enjoy.

+### Controls
+    Mobile: Use the dpad in landscape mode.
+    PC: Use arrow keys to move around.

 ## Technologies
 - HTML Canvas